Find Your Place in Space at Embry-Riddle

 Our faculty and students are actively involved in space-related research.
 Read about how they’re positively impacting the industry in some recent projects below.

-At Embry-Riddle, you’ll discover some of the most advanced, high-tech laboratories and facilities available to students.
+Students attending the Embry-Riddle Daytona Beach Campus have access to some of the most advanced, high-tech laboratories and facilities available.

 Daytona Beach, FL Campus